There are 17 products in this category that range in price from $61.90 to $1050.00.

 Come aboard for 3 hours of whale watching during humpback whale season, from the middle of December to May.
 Enjoy a shared tour or a private charter for just you and your group of up to 6 family and friends.

 Each tour is led by owner-operator Captain Tom Bottrell a professionally trained marine ecologist.
 Humpback whales are the focus of our attention from December thru May when they are here in abundant numbers.

 Experience the stunning hues of the Kawaihae sunset as it sinks into the deep blue Pacific Ocean, and casts its magical glow on the surrounding mountains of Kohala, Mauna Kea, Mauna Loa and Hualalai all

 Enjoy this three hour snorkel and whale watching expedition that takes you along the Kohala Coast, the Big Island's only designated National Marine Humpback Whale Sanctuary and well known calving

 Located inside the protected National Marine Humpback Whale Sanctuary is Hawaii's newest harbor - Kawaihae Harbor South.
 The Kohala coast offers the best whale watching on Hawaii Island and annually records

 Get out on the ocean for a two hour whale watching cruise, including snacks and beverages.
-This tour is seasonal and generally from December through April.

 Witness one of the largest animals on the planet.
 Every winter, our humpback whales make the 3000 mile journey from Alaska to Hawaii to mate and give birth in our warm tranquil waters.
 Our vessel, the